conormol/til/CSS/Flex (Display Value).md

-# Flex (Display Property)
+# Flex (Display Value)

-The Flex Display Property sets a HTML element as either a block level or inline level flex container, where flex items change size and position based on the size and position of the container.
+The Flex Display Value sets a HTML element as either a block level or inline level flex container, where flex items change size and position based on the size and position of the container.

 ## display: flex